LazyRam/compile-ahk/README.md

 Extra
 -----
-I Updated Compile-ahk.exe to automate ketain File Updates for Enabling the cmd command Compile_AHK.exe /auto "file path" to use the updated file version.
+I Updated Compile-ahk.exe to automate ketain File Downloads/Updates for Enabling the cmd command Compile_AHK.exe /auto "file path" to use the updated file version.

-I have very little AHK experience so my code was mostly brute force trial and error for 3 days.
+I have very little AHK experience so my code was mostly brute force trial and error for 5 days.
 I tried staying as true to the code as possible.
-In the end Code is NOT Optimal

 Known Issues
 ------------

-- Setting File Icon Does not work. sorry
-- Always on Top icon
+- Setting File Icon Fails to Compile. i really dont know how to fix, i tried to compile [ladiko](https://autohotkey.com/board/topic/21189-compile-ahk-ii-for-those-who-compile/) version but bug still happens.
 - Icon files contained in very long directory paths will generate errors when they are selected.
 This issue is under investigation.
 - This version of Compile AHK is intended for use with AutoHotkey_L v1.1.01.00 and higher.
 For AutoHotkey Basic or AutoHotkey_L v1.1.00.01 and lower use Compile AHK v0.9.0.50/58.